-ARTICLE 3.
-FREE KICK OUT OF BOUNDS.
-The kicking team may not kick the ball out of bounds or be the last to touch the ball before it goes out of bounds between the goal lines.
+ARTICLE 4.
+FREE KICK OUT OF BOUNDS OR NOT REACHING THE LANDING ZONE.
+The kicking team may not (a) kick the ball out of bounds (b) be the last to touch the ball before it goes out of bounds between the goal lines, or (c) kick the ball which first touches the ground or a player in advance of the front yard line of the landing zone.
 If the receiving team is the last to touch the ball before it goes out of bounds, the receiving team puts the ball in play at the inbounds spot.

-Penalty: For a kickoff out of bounds: The receiving team may elect to take possession of the ball 25 yards from the spot of the kick at the inbounds line on the side of the field where the ball went out of bounds, or at the out of bounds spot.
+Penalty: For a kickoff or onside kick out of bounds or a kickoff that lands or is touched in advance of the front yard line of the landing zone: The receiving team may elect to take possession of the ball 25 yards from the spot of the kick at the inbounds line on the side of the field where the ball went out of bounds or lands or is touched short of the landing zone, at the out of bounds spot, or at the spot where the ball lands or is touched in advance of the front yard line of the landing zone if less than 25 yards.

-Penalty: For a safety kick out of bounds: The receiving team may elect to take possession of the ball 30 yards from the spot of the kick at the inbounds line on the side of the field where the ball went out of bounds, or at the out of bounds spot.
+Penalty: For a safety kick out of bounds or a safety kick that lands or is touched in advance of the front yard line of the landing zone: The receiving team may elect to take possession of the ball 30 yards from the spot of the kick at the inbounds line on the side of the field where the ball went out of bounds or lands or is touched short of the landing zone, at the out of bounds spot, or at the spot where the ball lands or is touched in advance of the front yard line of the landing zone if less than 30 yards.

-ARTICLE 4.
+ARTICLE 5.
 FREE KICK ILLEGALLY TOUCHED.

 Item 1.
-Ball Reaches Restraining Line.
+Ball Reaches Restraining Line During Onside Kick.
 A player of the kicking team may not touch, catch, or recover the ball before it has reached the receiving team's restraining line, unless it has first been touched by a receiving team player.

-Penalty: For illegal touching of a free kick by the kicking team: Loss of five yards, or the receiving team takes possession of the ball at the spot of the illegal touch.
+Penalty: For illegal touching of an onside kick by the kicking team: Loss of five yards, or the receiving team takes possession of the ball at the spot of the illegal touch.

 Item 2.
 Player Out of Bounds.
-If a kicking team player goes out of bounds during the kick, either of his own volition or by being legally forced out of bounds, he may not touch or recover the ball beyond the receiving team's restraining line, unless it has first been touched by a receiving team player.
-If a kicking team player touches the ball before re-establishing himself legally inbounds, it is a free kick out of bounds.
+If a kicking team player goes out of bounds during the kick, either of his own volition or by being legally forced out of bounds, he may not touch or recover the ball beyond the receiving team's restraining line on an onside kick or in the landing zone or end zone on all other free kicks, unless it has first been touched by a receiving team player.
+If a kicking team player touches the ball before reestablishing himself legally inbounds, it is a free kick out of bounds.